Automatic Remediation of Inspector Findings in AWS

 Now, back up at mytemplate, check the box next to the arrow we clicked earlier, and click the Run button near the top of the window.

 We are at a standstill for a bit here.
-It's going to take about fifteen minutes for this to run.
+It could take fifteen minutes to run, but sometimes it's up to an hour.
 We can get up, grab a drink, and read a newspaper for a bit, then come back.

 Look at Findings